John-Cavalcanti/Pokedex/README.md

 ## Description

 The Pokedex was created with pure HTML/CSS/JS, fetching data from the PokeAPI.
-It was forked from an incomplete base project, completed, and modified as demonstrated.
+It was forked from an incomplete base project, completed by me, and modified as demonstrated.

-To view the final result, download the project to your machine and open the HTML file in a browser or use a tool like Live Server in VSCode for visualization.

 ## Ways to View Both Projects